 Subsidized housing is housing that's acquired with the assistance of a government housing program.
 These programs are usually administered by the Department of Housing and Urban Development.
 If you qualify, then the government will pay a percentage of your rent to the landlord, or give indirect assistance through some form of tax break.

 Another type of subsidized housing is nonprofit cooperative housing complexes, commonly known as projects.
 These homes are offered to elderly and disabled people and families on a low income at heavily discounted rents.

 Video of the Day

 Subsidized rental projects are typically owned by the public housing authority, which rents units to applicants who meet the guidelines.
-Applicants must meet the income qualifications and possess steady income.
+Applicants must meet the income qualifications and possess a steady income.
 Once the tenant decides to move, the subsidy remains with the property.

+The Low Income Housing Tax Credit (LIHTC) program provides an indirect subsidy in the form of tax breaks.
+This program encourages developers in the private sector to offer a percentage of rentals to tenants who meet the guidelines.
 The federal government awards tax credits to qualified developers who, in turn, sell the credits to investors to raise funds to finance the real estate, according to HUD.
 As a result, the developer can offer rentals at a rate below market due to savings.

+Typically, renters with strong credit scores and reliable, equitable employment are qualified for the unsubsidized market, but some unsubsidized properties may offer a break in the form of a reduction.
 Unsubsidized and reduced properties supply units at a rate slightly below market.
 These properties may have the same credit and income requirements as market units.
 Renters who cannot afford market rent but do not qualify for subsidies have an option for decent housing.